Club Adventures Logo

 Day 9: Paro

-After breakfast, you’ll re-join the Trans Bhutan Trail for a short hike.
-Drive up to Tsendona.
-From here, you’ll hike through the thin pine forests to the upper reaches of Dopshari and enjoy the spectacular views over the Paro valley.
+After breakfast, drive up to Tsendona where you’ll re-join the Trans Bhutan Trail for a short hike.
+Walk through the thin pine forests to the upper reaches of Dopshari and enjoy the spectacular views over the Paro Valley.
 Take time to enjoy the scenery before reaching the traditional village of Dopshari.
-Enjoy a delicious hot lunch in the village where you might have the opportunity to try Ema Datshi, a traditional Bhutanese dish made with chili peppers, onions, and yak cheese.
+Enjoy a delicious hot lunch in the village where you might have the opportunity to try Ema Datshi (a traditional Bhutanese dish made with chili peppers, onions and yak cheese).
+After, visit Ta Dzong, which was originally built as a watchtower but now houses a National Museum.
+Join your leader for a tour of the extensive collection of antique thangkha paintings, textiles, weapons, armour, household objects and historic artifacts.
+Then, stroll around the local market of Paro before driving back to the hotel in the late afternoon.

 Day 10: Paro

-After breakfast, lace up your hiking boots and set off on a 5 hour hike to the Taktshang Monastery, one of Bhutan’s most famous monasteries.
-Perched on the side of a cliff 900m above the Paro valley floor, it’s also known as the ‘Tiger’s Nest’.
+After breakfast, lace up your hiking boots and set off on a long hike to the Taktshang Monastery – one of Bhutan’s most famous monasteries.
+Sitting on the side of a cliff 900 m above the Paro Valley floor, it’s also known as the ‘Tiger’s Nest’.
 This site is considered to be a deeply sacred place and is visited by all Bhutanese at least once in their lifetime.
-On 19 April 1998, a fire severely damaged the main structure of the building but now this Bhutanese jewel has been restored to its original splendour.
-Along the way, you’ll also visit the 7th century Kyichu Lhakhang, one of 108 temples built in the Himalayas by the Tibetan King, Songtsen Gampo.
+On 19 April 1998, a fire severely damaged the main structure of the building but now has been restored to its original splendour.
+Along the way, you’ll also visit the 7th century Kyichu Lhakhang – one of 108 temples built in the Himalayas by the Tibetan King, Songtsen Gampo.
 This is one of the country’s most famous temples as it marks the introduction of Buddhism to Bhutan.
 After you’ve returned to your hotel and had time to freshen up, join your leader for a stroll around the streets and market area of Paro.

 Day 11: Paro